Course name

 These tests are much more common at Oxford – with most courses requiring you to take an admissions test, including:

-These are used to significantly reduce the applicants invited to interview, so take them seriously.
+These are used to significantly reduce the number of applicants invited to interview, so take them seriously.
 Example papers are available online for most of these tests – it's definitely worth practising.

 Some subjects require examples of your written work to be sent in.
 This doesn't normally need to be be something you've written especially for the application – it can just be some high-quality work you've completed recently.